Fall Institute for Prospective Rabbinical Students

 This important program occurs every fall and is designed for serious candidates who want to learn more about RRC.
-The program includes opportunities to sit in on classes, meet current students and faculty, learn about student life at RRC, celebrate Shabbat with a Reconstructionist community, and get the information you need to decide about rabbinical school.
-See a sample program.
+Participants have the opportunity to sit in on classes, meet current students and faculty, learn about student life at RRC, celebrate Shabbat with a Reconstructionist community, and get the information you need to decide about rabbinical school.

 During your visit, you will meet with Rabbi Amber Powers.
 This will give both of you an opportunity to explore your interest in and commitment to rabbinical study.
 You will have a chance to ask questions about the Reconstructionist approach to education, title and degree programs, the rabbinical program of study, student life and other matters of interest and importance to you.

-Our facilities are housed in a redbrick, slate-roofed Georgian mansion originally built for the Curtis family, publishers of the Saturday Evening Post.
+Our facilities are housed in a redbrick, slate-roofed Georgian mansion originally built as a summer home for the Curtis family, publishers of the Saturday Evening Post.
 Located within Ziegelman Hall are classrooms, administrative staff and a language and media laboratory.
 An adjoining building houses the state-of-the-art Goldyne Savad Library Center and Ira and Judith Kaplan Eisenstein Reconstructionist Archives and faculty offices.

 Our students, faculty and alumni are a diverse group of individuals who share a passion for Judaism and religious studies, spirituality and learning.
 The following portraits demonstrate the richness of our student body and faculty, and the range of experience they bring to the classroom.